 Moh's hardness: 6

-The name turquoise means 'Turkish stone' and was given the gem as the trade route that brought the stone to Europe used to come via Turkey.
+The name turquoise means "Turkish stone" and was given to this gem because the trade route that brought the stone to Europe used to come via Turkey.
 In many cultures, the turquoise has been appreciated for thousands of years as a holy stone, good luck charm and talisman.
 Throughout history turquoise has been worn as protection to ward off the influence of dark and evil powers.

 The highest quality, light-blue turquoises are found in northern Iran.
 Deposits are also found in the USA, Mexico, Israel, Iran, Afghanistan, Australia, Brazil, Tanzania and China.

-Turquoises are relatively soft gemstones which color may fade in the course of wearing.
+Turquoises are relatively soft gemstones whose color may fade in the course of wearing.
 Due to their sensitivity, even in top qualities, turquoises receive a waxing and subsequent hardening treatment in order to preserve their beauty.
-This procedure makes this delicate gemstone sturdier but it is still recommended to protected turquoise jewelry from cosmetics, heat and bright daylight.
+This procedure makes this delicate gemstone sturdier, but it is still recommended to protect turquoise jewelry from cosmetics, heat and bright sunlight.